apache/flink-web/docs/content/posts/2023-04-13-howto-create-batch-source.md

 designed [a new Source framework](https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/dev/datastream/sources/) based on [FLIP-27](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface) lately.
 Some connectors have migrated to this new framework.
-This article is an howto create a batch source using this new framework.
+This article is a how-to for creating a batch source using this new framework.
 It was built while implementing the [Flink batch source](https://github.com/apache/flink-connector-cassandra/commit/72e3bef1fb9ee6042955b5e9871a9f70a8837cca) for [Cassandra](https://cassandra.apache.org/_/index.html).
 I felt it could be useful to people